 Facilities such as schools, hospitals, and therapy units that serve disabled individuals often have a need for assistance dogs.
 ICAN supports the legal placement of dogs in these facilities, and works closely with professionals who use them to care for a variety of individuals.
 Learn more about Facility Dogs.

 Autism Assistance Dogs can improve the lives of children with autism, and their families, by bridging the parent-child communication gap, relieving anxiety, and prompting behavioral change.
 We have found that children who are higher functioning on the autism spectrum, are better able to make a meaningful connection with the assistance dog.
 This bond is critical for the partnership to be successful.
 Since dogs communicate in ways other than speech, they can offer an alternative to traditional intervention.
-Please note that the wait time for an Austism Assist dog could be anywhere from 2 to 5 years depending on age and is based on the needs of the individual.
+Please note that the wait time for an Austism Assist dog could be anywhere from 2 to 5 years depending on age, is based on the needs of the individual and not all Autism Assist placements are given full public access.
 Learn more about Autism Assistance Dogs.

 These skilled dogs provide help with tasks such as retrieving dropped items, tugging open drawers, doors, and providing emotional companionship.
 The difference between this type of placement and an assistance dog, is that this type of dog does NOT have public access and does not have legal protection as outlined by the ADA.
 Learn more about Skilled Companion Dogs.